 - Make your URLs as human-readable as possible.

 These are just a few things you can do to make your URLs (and by extension your search results) more attractive and appealing to search engine users.
-The more attractive your search results are, the higher your click-through-rate will be and the more traffic you will get.
+The more attractive your search results are, the higher your click-through rate will be and the more traffic you will get.

 2. Optimize Your Titles

 Creating titles for your web pages may seem pretty easy and straight-forward, but this is not the case.
 Getting the title right for just a single web page on your website can be nerve wracking and outright stressful.
-Title carry a lot of weight when it comes to CTR.
+Titles carry a lot of weight when it comes to CTR.
 Your choice of title will ultimately determine how people will respond to your search result.
 Some people may not like the title you used.
 Frankly, it’s hard to please everyone on the web.
 The best thing you can do is try to appeal to the largest group of people possible.

 Some tips for creating appealing titles are:

 – Be relatable.